Bertrand-Ornella/Brain_Evolution_Placental/README.md

 Because 3), 4), 5) are time consumming, we provide the resulted files to reproduce the analyses using topology 1 (unconstraint)

+For the sensitivity analyses for body mass reconstructions use the csv file named "Placental_data_final_tests_BM" and the scripts 3) and 4)

 Contact for more information: ornella.bertrand@ed.ac.uk